East Yorkshire (bus company): Go-Ahead Group ownership

+East Yorkshire was handed responsibility for four North and West Yorkshire-based coach companies acquired by the Go-Ahead Group in May 2024, taking on 200 staff members and 140 vehicles from these companies, whose operations are to be retained as separate subsidiaries of East Yorkshire.
+These companies were Compass Royston of Middlesbrough, Esk Valley Coaches of Whitby, Fourway Coaches of Leeds and Procters Coaches of Leeming Bar.

+Operations

+EastRider sub-brand

 In August 2020, the EastRider premium sub-brand was launched.
-The first services to be upgraded were services 45 and X46, which link Bridlington and Hull with York.
-A total of eight Alexander Dennis Enviro 400 MMC double-deck vehicles were ordered for this upgrade.
+EastRider vehicles carry a distinctive livery and are equipped with E Leather seats and USB sockets.
+The first services to be upgraded were services 45 and X46/X47, which link Bridlington and Hull with York.
+A total of eight Alexander Dennis Enviro400 MMC double-deck vehicles were ordered for this upgrade.

 In January 2021, services 75 and X7, which operate between Hull and Withernsea were encompassed under the sub-brand, using refurbished MCV EvoSeti double-deck vehicles.
 At the same time, services 55 and X5, which operate between Goole and Hull were brought under the sub-brand, using a fleet of former National Express Volvo B9R/Caetano Levante coaches and Volvo B9TL/Wright Gemini 2 double-deck vehicles cascaded from Go North East.